Quick Guide: SYBR® Safe DNA Stain

 Agarose gels may be prepared in advance and stored for later use.
 Place the gels in a plastic container and cover with 1X Electrophoresis Buffer containing SYBR® Safe at a 1:10,000 dilution.
 Store in the dark at 4° C for up to a week.

-Casting the Agarose Gel (Method I)
+Casting the Agarose Gel (Method I, recommended)

 - 1. DILUTE concentrated (50X) buffer with distilled water to create 1X buffer (See Table A)